Diskominfotik-Banda-Aceh/pest-scaffold-cli/README.md

 Installation
 ---
-Install this command as a global composer package
+Install this command as a composer package

 ```bash
 composer require diskominfotik-banda-aceh/pest-scaffold-cli